LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/automations.md

 - **Bot Type**: Read-only.
 This is either Consumer Facing Bot or Agent Advisor.
 A Consumer Facing bot is one that engages with the consumer in the front end.
 An Agent Advisor bot is one that engages with the contact center agent in LiveEngage in the back end.
 You specify the bot type when you create the bot, and it can’t be changed afterward.

 - **Bot Language**: Read-only.
-This setting only has an impact when you select Hebrew as the value.
-In this case, characters are displayed right-to-left, not left-to-right, to support right-to-left reading.
+This setting determines the language-specific model for LivePerson NLU; it also supports the proper rendering of left-to-right and right-to-left languages.
 You specify the bot language when you create the bot, and it can’t be changed afterward.

 - **Bot Template**: Read-only.
 To facilitate the rapid creation of bots, all bots are based on [templates](conversation-builder-templates-overview.html).
 The default template is Basic, which uses English and includes just a Welcome dialog.
 You select the template when you create the bot, and it can’t be changed afterward.